AdamWilsonLab/postfire/workflow/5_PostFireTrajectories/PostFireTrajectories.md

   What do each of the parameters do?

-Now let's explore what the parameters do a little more systematically by making a full 'grid' that covers the reasonable variation of each parameter.
+Now let's explore what the parameters do a little more systematically by making a matrix of parameter space including all reasonable variation.

 ```r
 pspace=expand.grid(alpha = seq(0.1,0.3, len = 3),gamma = seq(0.1,0.5, len = 3), lambda = seq(1, 25, len = 10),sigma=0.05)